LogicismDev/HordeInterrogateAgent/README.md

 Install Dependencies: `pip install -r requirements.txt` or `python -m pip install -r requirements.txt` Run it: `python main.py -i {ip} -p {port}` e.g. `python main.py -i 0.0.0.0 -p 5000`

-Please note that this requires the usage of Python 3.8 or higher to use the bridge.
+Please note that this requires the usage of Python 3.9 or higher to use the bridge.

+## GPU Support

+This usually supports CPU by default since Interrogation doesn't need much resources but if you insist on using GPU, you can use the steps below.
+Change the Install Dependencies step to `pip install -r requirements-gpu.txt` or `python -m pip install -r requirements-gpu.txt`
+Change Line 24 in main.py to be `device = "cuda" if torch.cuda.is_available() else "cpu"`

 ## Flask Endpoints